markonorth2/community/README.md

 # COMMUNITY

 Community is the platform for consumers to help one another.
-We will help increase transparency and quality of services provided by businesses all around the world.
+Together, we can help increase transparency and quality of services provided by businesses all around the world.

 GIVE POWER TO CUSTOMERS